-The topography within 2 miles of Colorado Springs contains only modest variations in elevation, with a maximum elevation change of 397 feet, and an average elevation above sea level of 6,036 feet.
-Within 10 miles contains extreme variations in elevation (6,785 feet).
+The topography within 2 miles of Colorado Springs contains only modest variations in elevation, with a maximum elevation change of 397 feet and an average elevation above sea level of 6,036 feet.
+Within 10 miles contains only modest variations in elevation (6,785 feet).
 Within 50 miles also contains extreme variations in elevation (9,642 feet).

 The area within 2 miles of Colorado Springs is covered by shrubs (71%) and artificial surfaces (23%), within 10 miles by shrubs (41%) and trees (30%), and within 50 miles by grassland (46%) and shrubs (27%).

 This report illustrates the typical weather in Colorado Springs, based on a statistical analysis of historical hourly weather reports and model reconstructions from January 1, 1980 to December 31, 2016.